cygnus8929/Selectr-wiki1/Options.md

 #### Default: `25`
 #### Usage: `single`, `multi`

-Allows for the 'lazy-loading' of large datasets.
+Allows for the 'infinite-scrolling' of large datasets.
 Scrolling or navigating to the bottom of the dropdown will load the next set of items.

-Previously this was only possible with options supplied via the `data` options, but, as of `v2.2.0`, pagination can be applied to options already defined in the DOM.
+Previously this was only possible with options supplied via the `data` option, but, as of `v2.2.0`, pagination can be applied to options already defined in the DOM.

 ```javascript
 new Selectr(mySelectBox, {